 Verify information regarding crisis.

-Notify the school

-Contact crisis team leader and key support staff.
-Determine times for a crisis team meeting and a full staff meeting.

-Cancel all non-emergency appointments and meetings.

-WITH CRISIS TEAM

-Review team role and assign the following responsibilities:

-Identify a family contact person.
+Notify the school Contact crisis team leader and key support staff.
+Determine times for a crisis team meeting and a staff meeting. full Cancel all non-emergency appointments and meetings.
+WITH CRISIS TEAM Review team role and assign the following responsibilities: Identify a family contact person.
 Identify staff members to assist substitutes and teachers who need help with reading the student announcement.
 Write student announcement to distribute to teachers.
 Determine triage center; arrange small and large group meeting rooms; assign staff to cover these areas.
 Gather resource materials for students and staff.
 Decide who will follow the student's [or teacher's] schedule for the day.

-Establish procedure for tracking students who are counseled, as well as those in need of follow-up.

-Establish procedure for students in need of early release.

-gather information about siblings and/or students living within close proximity to the persons involved in the crisis or attending other Accelerated School sites, and check on these students.
+Establish procedure for tracking students who are counseled, as well as those in need offollow-up.
+Establish procedure for students in need of early release. gather information about siblings and/or students living within close proximity to the persons invon the crisis or attending other Accelerated School sites, and check on these students.
 Contact those school sites.

-AT STAFF MEETING

-Provide an update on the events and circumstances.
+AT STAFF MEETING Provide an update on the events and circumstances.
 Emphasize the need to stick with the facts in order to reduce rumors.
 Identify staff in need of support and identify appropriate personnel to assist.

-Explain the protocol for requesting counseling services.

 Ask staff for the names of close friends and other students most likely to be impacted.
+Explain the protocol for requesting counseling service